“Come on. We need to be out of here,” Largros motioned for them to get out of the door and down the hall in the opposite direction of the half-demon.

 Darius poured wine in all of their glasses and lifted his own to drink from.
 “It wasn’t my son, it was me.”
 He could see that they were not understanding and so he explained.
 “I brought the Councilor to my realm much like I did all of you.
 Magic with ingenuity can accomplish wonders.
 It is what I have always told Mira and yet it is my son who uses it most to his advantage.
 Ironic is it not that a son that detests me is more like me than a daughter that adores me?”
 He finally sat down and held the wine glass in his hand to swirl lazily.

-“How do you influence so many by being so limited, human?” it was a question for a question but it was also an answer.
+“How do you influence so many while being so limited, human?” it was a question for a question but it was also an answer.
 Gabriel was human and to supernaturals that made him very limited and yet he had a great deal of influence for just being human.

 Gabriel really wasn’t up for games or word play.
 He was exhausted and worn thin by all of this.
 “This isn’t about me sir.”